tagspaces/flickr-export-organizer/README.md

 ## Managing your files with TagSpaces

-After the the files are organized.
-You can create a new location in TagSpaces pointing to the `flickrExport` folder and open it.
+After the files are organized, you can create a new location in TagSpaces pointing to the `flickrExport` folder and open it.
 Now you will be able to navigate your photos in TagSpaces by albums and see the tags you gave to your media files.

 ![TagSpaces showing exported files from Flickr with metadata](screenshots/tagspaces-exported-data.png)